Jarync/Jarync/README.md

 I am a **Computer & Communication Systems Engineering** student at **UPM**, specializing in the intersection of **Embedded Systems** and **Deep Learning**.
 I love building things that bridge the physical and digital worlds.

-- 🔭 I’m currently searching for working on **AI-powered Medical Diagnostics & IoT Solutions**
+- 🔭 I’m currently searching for job on **AI-powered Medical Diagnostics & IoT Solutions**
 - 📍 Based in **Kuala Lumpur, Malaysia**
 - 💼 Use to be an Embedded Software Engineer